peterhinch/micropython-async/v3/as_demos/monitor/README.md

 ![Image](./tests/full_test.jpg)

 `latency.py` Measures latency between the start of a monitored task and the Pico pin going high.
-The sequence below is first the task pulses a pin (ident 6).
-Then the Pico pin monitoring the task goes high (ident 1 after ~20μs).
+In the image below the sequence starts when the host pulses a pin (ident 6).
+The Pico pin monitoring the task then goes high (ident 1 after ~20μs).
 Then the trigger on ident 2 occurs 112μs after the pin pulse.

 ![Image](./tests/latency.jpg)

 `syn_test.py` Demonstrates two instances of a bound method along with the ways of monitoring synchronous code.
 The trigger on ident 5 marks the start of the sequence.
 The `foo1.pause` method on ident 1 starts and runs `foo1.wait1` on ident 3.
-100ms after this ends, `foo`.wait2` on ident 4 is triggered.
+100ms after this ends, `foo.wait2` on ident 4 is triggered.
 100ms after this ends, `foo1.pause` on ident 1 ends.
 The second instance of `.pause` (`foo2.pause`) on ident 2 repeats this sequence shifted by 50ms.
 The 10ms gaps in `hog_detect` show the periods of deliberate CPU hogging.